Part of Washington University’s renewed commitment to the St. Louis region.

 In the next six months, she will convene groups of faculty from across the university to vet, design, and develop the research areas, including the proposed courses, capstones, and partnerships.

-Once the new BSIS is up and running, Pat will manage operations and the University College Curriculum Committee will oversee curricular decisions.
+Once the new BSIS is up and running, Pat will manage operations and the CAPS Curriculum Committee will oversee curricular decisions.

 No, the application requirements remain the same.